shootismoke/mobile-app/README.md

   <img src="./assets/screenshots/ios/iPhone-X-5.png" alt="screenshot-5" width="150">
 </p>

+## 😷 Air Pollution

+Air pollution is a burning issue facing our planet today.
+Rapid industrialization and urbanization has made the problem extremely difficult to contain.
+Cities around the world are witnessing rising levels of air contamination, with Beijing, Kanpur and New Delhi recording some of the worst figures in recent years.

+Air pollution has dire implications on human health and well-being.
+It affects plant and animal life, and also disrupts the ecosystem.
+It changes our environment irreversibly, often leaving it beyond repair.
+This calls for an urgent need to curb air pollution.

+There are various things we can do to eliminate the causes and minimize the effects of air pollution.
+There is a macro and a micro level to dealing with pollution.
+While the government and the private sector need to rethink policies for controlling air pollution on a broader scale, we as citizens can fight air pollution in our homes and offices by installing air quality monitors and air purification devices.

 ## :iphone: Try it on Expo

 This app is bootstrapped with [Expo](https://expo.io), you can download the Expo app on the [App Store](https://itunes.apple.com/us/app/expo-client/id982107779) or [Play Store](https://play.google.com/store/apps/details?id=host.exp.exponent), and enter the url provided below.
 We have 2 release channels: